Procurement Performance & Development

 Your proposed strategy must consider the organization’s goals and initiatives, its financial position, and its current level of procurement maturity.
 Consider the current state, available resources, and realities.

-Documenting the current expenditure and market situation per category is the basis for developing a procurement strategy.
+Documenting current expenditures and market conditions by category is the basis for developing a procurement strategy.
 This refers to understanding the full historical spend and analyzing it in relevant segments.

 Identifying categories with a taxonomy that represents the business reality and market environment is vital to successful analysis.